 Archie Brennan was born near Edinburgh in 1931 and served an apprenticeship as a weaver at the Dovecot Studios between 1947 and 1953.
 After National Service he went to Edinburgh College of Art from 1956 to 1962 and from 1962 to 1977 was director of the Dovecot Studios.
 From 1962-1973 he was head of the tapestry department at Edinburgh College of Art, and in 1977 was elected Chairman of the British Arts Council and President of the Scottish Society of Artists.

-After nearly thirty years of protean work at Dovecot and Edinburgh College of Art, Brennan moved to Australia, New Guinea, Hawaii and finally settled in New York where he lives with his partner the weaver Susan Maffei.
-Archie Brennan still weaves every day.
+After nearly thirty years of protean work at Dovecot and Edinburgh College of Art, Brennan moved to Australia, New Guinea, Hawaii and finally settled in New York where he lived with his partner the weaver Susan Maffei.
+Archie Brennan died in 2019.